This article is brought to you by Aura.

 Sending extra money and then asking for a refund

-Buyers use counterfeit funds, fake checks, stolen cards, or fake PayPal accounts to send more than the amount listed for the item and then claim it was a mistake and request a refund.
+In this scam, buyers use counterfeit funds, fake checks, stolen cards, or fake payment accounts to overpay for an item.
+To further the plot, they claim it was a mistake, and request a refund.

 📚 Related: The Latest UPS Text Message Scams You Need To Know

-One of the most recent scams targeting Facebook Marketplace scammers involves fake buyers asking for "verification codes" in order to prove you're not a scammer.
-In reality, the fraudster is trying to take over your Google Voice account — and only needs the verification code sent to your phone to do so.
+A fledgling Facebook Marketplace scam involves fake buyers asking for verification codes in order to prove that you're not a scammer.
+In reality, the fraudster wants your verification code to take over one of your online accounts.

-If you suspect you’ve been scammed on Facebook Marketplace, don’t panic.
-Depending on your situation, you may be able to request a refund.
+If you suspect you’ve been scammed on Facebook Marketplace, follow these steps.

-The Facebook Purchase Protection policy covers the following situations:
+The purchase protection policy covers the following situations:

 • You failed to receive your order.